Proof of Stake Voting¶

-Providing a mechanism for stakeholders to keep check of nonconforming proof-of-work miners.
-Stakeholders can vote a block invalid even if it conforms to the consensus rules of the network.
-This allows stakeholders to discourage unfavourable mining behavior such as mining empty blocks.
+- Providing a mechanism for stakeholders to influence Proof-of-Work (PoW) miners.
+Stakeholders can vote to withhold a miner’s reward even if the block conforms to the consensus rules of the network.
+This allows stakeholders, in principle, to discourage problematic mining behavior such as mining empty blocks.

 There are a few important variables that you should familiarize yourself with while staking.